Marvell-Consulting/project-reports/content/en/statswales/project-reports/sprint23/index.md

 - Publisher research - dataset design and consumer experience workshop 1
 - Onboard MVP collaborators
 - Prepare to test the next iteration of working software (ref data and metadata) with SME publisher
-- Deploy front-end and back-end applications into automated infrastructure

 What we're planning to do this week
 -----------------------------------